 London Bridge – Aerial 360 over the River Thames

-The main aerial image on this page is taken from the opening 360 in the virtual tour we created for St Magnus The Martyr, in the City of London.
+The main aerial 360 photography image on this page is taken from the opening of the virtual tour we created for St Magnus The Martyr, in the City of London.
 This drone 360 was shot high over the Thames by London Bridge in winter.
 When we plan the logistics for a drone shoot, we keep a close watch on the weather to ensure that conditions are good.
-However, a British winter is nothing if not changeable and challenging, so we were exceptionally lucky to capture this iconic location with stunning low winter sun, which lent drama to the final image.
+However, a British winter is nothing if not changeable and challenging!
+Thus, we were exceptionally lucky to capture this iconic location with stunning low winter sun, which lent drama to the final image.
 The streets were empty due to the covid lockdown, giving a rare view of London with minimal traffic and pedestrians.
 Even the river traffic was very scant compared to a normal weekday.
 Please click here to view a selection of aerial 360s over London.